modir/using-laminas-framework-book/version2/docs/roles.md

 The *Role Demo* is a website which can be installed on your machine.

-I> Detailed instructions on how to install the *Role Demo* sample can be found in *README.md* file located in the sample directory.
+> Detailed instructions on how to install the *Role Demo* sample can be found in *README.md* file located in the sample directory.

 ## Introduction to RBAC